hafizulwanandaputra/pectk-simklinik/README.md

 # Cashier and Pharmacy for Main Eye Clinic of Padang Eye Center Teluk Kuantan

 **Cashier and Pharmacy Application for Main Eye Clinic of Padang Eye Center Teluk Kuantan** is a system used to manage medicine stock, medicine prescriptions, and transactions used at Main Eye Clinic of Padang Eye Center Teluk Kuantan.
-This application is based on [HWPweb Admin Template](https://github.com/hafizulwanandaputra/hwpweb-admin-template) which is also based on CodeIgniter 4..
+This application is based on [HWPweb Admin Template](https://github.com/hafizulwanandaputra/hwpweb-admin-template) which is also based on [CodeIgniter 4](https://github.com/codeigniter4/appstarter).

 ## Installation